wp-plugins/store-locator-le/readme.txt

 = Help Me "Speak" Your Language =

 Help me with translating the English words and phrases in the plugin and I will give you a premium add-on.
-The base plugin and the premium add-on packs have been updated to work with most language translation tools including the [Codestyling Localization](http://wordpress.org/plugins/codestyling-localization/) plugin.
+The base plugin and the premium add-on packs have been updated to work with most language translation tools.
 [Contact me](http://www.storelocatorplus.com/mindset/contact-us/) if you have a newly translated .po and .mo file to submit.
 If I do not have the language files already, or if they were notably out-of-date, I will add the premium add-on pack of your choice to your account.
 Upon request I will also put a link to your site in the "special thanks" section.

-Any EASIER way to perform translations?
-Load the [Codestyling Localization plugin](http://wordpress.org/extend/plugins/codestyling-localization/) and then find it under "Tools/Localization" in your admin panel.

 == Installation ==